-All class materials will be placed in the BlazeVIEW course management program.
-Login using your VSU Single Sign-on ID and password.
+All class materials will be placed in the password-protected course section of the BlazeVIEW course management program.
+Login using your BlazeVIEW ID and the new Single Sign-On (SSO) password.

-To meet all class requirements, you should be prepared to: (1) open and save or print all documents that are required background reading - this requires the Adobe Acrobat Reader on your computer; (2) view all PowerPoints placed on the course BlazeVIEW site; (3) participate in Blackboard Collaborate sessions - login links and instructions will be available through your BlazeVIEW course homepage; (4) check discussion groups as needed; and (5) keep electronic backup copies of each assignment and project you submit.
+To meet all class requirements, you should be prepared to: (1) open and save or print all documents that are required background reading - this requires the Adobe Acrobat Reader on your computer; (2) view all PowerPoints placed on the course BlazeVIEW site; (3) participate in Live Classroom sessions - login links and instructions will be available through your BlazeVIEW course homepage; (4) check discussion groups as needed; and (5) keep electronic backup copies of each assignment and project you submit.